Casino Royale (1967 film): Critical reception

 No advance press screenings were held, leading reviews to only appear after the premiere.
 Roger Ebert, in his review for the Chicago Sun-Times, wrote "[t]his is possibly the most indulgent film ever made".
 Time magazine described Casino Royale as "an incoherent and vulgar vaudeville".

 Variety declared the film to be "a conglomeration of frenzied situations, 'in' gags and special effects, lacking discipline and cohesion.
 Some of the situations are very funny, but many are too strained."

 Bosley Crowther of The New York Times considered Casino Royale had "more of the talent agent than the secret agent".
 He praised the film's "fast start" and the scenes up to the baccarat game between Bond and Le Chiffre.
 Afterward, Crowther felt, the script became tiresome, repetitive and filled with clichés due to "wild and haphazard injections of 'in' jokes and outlandish gags", leading to an excessive length that made the film a "reckless, disconnected nonsense that could be telescoped or stopped at any point".

 Writing in 1986, Danny Peary noted, "It's hard to believe that in 1967 we actually waited in anticipation for this so-called James Bond spoof.
-It was a disappointment then; it's a curio today, but just as hard to get through."
-Peary described the film as being "disjointed and stylistically erratic" and "a testament to wastefulness in the bigger-is-better cinema," before adding, "It would have been a good idea to cut the picture drastically, perhaps down to the scenes featuring Peter Sellers and Woody Allen.
+It was a disappointment then; it's a curio today, but just as hard to sit through."
+Peary described the film as being "disjointed and stylistically erratic" and "a testament to wastefulness in the bigger-is-better cinema", before adding, "It would have been a good idea to cut the picture drastically, perhaps down to the scenes featuring Peter Sellers and Woody Allen.
 In fact, I recommend you see it on television when it's in a two-hour (including commercials) slot.
 Then you won't expect it to make any sense."

-A few recent reviewers have been more impressed.
-Andrea LeVasseur, in the AllMovie review, called it "the original ultimate spy spoof", and opined that the "nearly impossible to follow" plot made it "a satire to the highest degree".
-Further describing it as a "hideous, zany disaster" LeVasseur concluded that it was "a psychedelic, absurd masterpiece".
-Cinema historian Robert von Dassanowsky has written about the artistic merits of the film and says "like Casablanca, Casino Royale is a film of momentary vision, collaboration, adaption, pastiche, and accident.
+Around 2010, a few reviewers were more impressed.
+Andrea LeVasseur of AllMovie called the film "the original ultimate spy spoof", and opined that the "nearly impossible to follow" plot made it a "satire to the highest degree".
+Further describing it as a "hideous, zany disaster", LeVasseur concluded that it was "a psychedelic, absurd masterpiece".

+Cinema historian Robert von Dassanowsky wrote about the artistic merits of the film: "like Casablanca, Casino Royale is a film of momentary vision, collaboration, adaption, pastiche, and accident.
 It is the anti-auteur work of all time, a film shaped by the very zeitgeist it took on."
-Romano Tozzi complimented the acting and humour, although he also mentioned that the film has several dull stretches.
-In his review of the film, Leonard Maltin remarked, "Money, money everywhere, but [the] film is terribly uneven – sometimes funny, often not."
-Simon Winder called Casino Royale "a pitiful spoof", while Robert Druce described it as "an abstraction of real life".
+Romano Tozzi complimented the photography, sets and special effects, but viewed the film as "senseless parody—a disconnected hodgepodge of all the gimmicks and sex-ridden cliches imaginable."
+In his review of the film, Leonard Maltin remarked, "Money, money everywhere, but [the] film is terribly uneven—sometimes funny, often not."

+Simon Winder called Casino Royale a "pitiful spoof", while Robert Druce described it as "an abstraction of real life".